scooter-lacroix/code-index-mcp/README.md

 - File path validation prevents directory traversal attacks
 - Absolute path access is not allowed
 - Project path must be explicitly set, with no default value
+- The `.code_indexer` folder includes a `.gitignore` file to prevent indexing data from being committed

 ## Contributing